 It was her first time in counseling.
 The tears came unbidden — we had covered a lot in that first session.
 And then, a few days later, came the phone call.

 “I just … I really don’t like to talk about things that make me cry … I don’t see how that’s going to fix anything … you’re really nice, and I like you, but – I think I’ll just see how things go for a while … if it gets really bad maybe I’ll call you again …”

-Now, years later, I know what I wish I would have said.
-I wish I would have said something like:
+Now, years later, I know what I wish I had said:

 “You don’t have to cry if you don’t want to.
 But if you do … you don’t have to cry alone…”